mcinglis/c-style/readme.md

 **Write readable, simple and maintainable software, and tune it when you're done**, with benchmarks to identify the choke points.
 Also, modern compilers *will* change computational complexities.
 Simplicity and maintainability can often lead you to the best solution anyway - e.g., it's easier to write a linked list than it is to get an array to grow, but it's harder to index a list than it is to index an array.

-Many of these concepts are just good programming practices, and apply outside of C programming.
+Many of these rules are just good programming practices, and apply outside of C programming.
 Issues and pull-requests are very welcome. **This is a work-in-progress.**